Click any question below to get the answers you’re looking for!

 2. Purchase a Playtester badge for your first visit

 All badge types come with lifetime Alumni status in our Discord server.
-We offer all of our Alumni the lowest price available on our badges through an Alumni fast action discount ~3 months before each event.
+We offer all of our Alumni the lowest price available on our badges through an early bird Alumni discount.

 There are a few reasons for this: